-Trent Alexander-Arnold uses the Theragun PRO and Theragun mini massage gun to help him recover from the intense schedule as a professional football player for Liverpool F.C. and the English national team.
+Trent Alexander-Arnold uses the Theragun PRO and Theragun mini massage guns to help him recover from the intense schedule as a professional football player for Liverpool F.C. and the English national team.

 An integral part of a Liverpool team that competes in the Premier League, UEFA Champions League, and two national cups, Alexander-Arnold realized at a young age how important it is to take care of his body in order to keep performing at this level week in, week out.

-Here is how the Therabody ambassador gets ready for the next game:
+Here is how Alexander-Arnold gets ready for the next game:

 To activate his muscles and increase circulation, the Liverpool-native uses his Theragun PRO to target his quads, hamstrings, and calves for about 15 seconds each.